Metrics aren’t everything. But, your contact center KPIs are an important piece of creating a happy team and happy customers.

 8. Customer satisfaction

-Consider how you want to deliver this survey.
+Then, consider how you want to deliver this survey.
 What’s its trigger and timing?
-The strategy behind this can be interesting.
+And can your team respond to feedback in a timely manner?

 We originally posted this article on November 16, 2016.
-We updated it for accuracy and tone on April 25, 2019.
+We updated it for accuracy and tone on June 24, 2021.